 When it comes time for a break there are plenty of lovely wooden restaurants you can stop at for coffee or lunch.
 The Alte Schwendi on the Kublis run is particularly charming with a lovely sun terrace and their Strand Salad is one of Sos P-T’s favourites.
 Erica’s by the lake on the way down the Madrisa, Erizaas with its now famous rotisserie chicken at the bottom of Schifer, Chalet Guggel on the Jakobshorn and many others are all worth trying when you come to ski in Klosters.

 In Davos the more trendy Jakobshorn attracts the youthful skier or snowboarder with its fun park and half pipe.
-The Pischa has recently been designated more of a free ride mountain and is a perfect starting point for some of the classic off piste descents in the area.
+The Pischa is designated as a free ride mountain and is a perfect starting point for some of the classic off piste descents in the area.
 Lastly, the Rinerhorn has some good tree skiing for bad weather days.

 Klosters benefits enormously from having five separate ski areas which between them give access to a vast amount of off piste.
 Most of Klosters’ best off-piste skiing is hidden from the lifts ensuring the possibility of fresh tracks several days after a snowfall.
 This is enhanced by the fact that so much of the skiing is north facing so the powder keeps much longer than on other aspects.